 The Provisional Measures for the Internet Culture Administration, promulgated by the Ministry of Culture, the predecessor of the Ministry of Culture and Tourism, and with the latest amendment becoming effective in December 2017, require ICP operators engaging in "internet culture activities" to obtain a permit from the Ministry of Culture.
 The "internet culture activities" include, among other things, online dissemination of internet cultural products and the production, reproduction, importation, distribution and broadcasting of internet cultural products.
 In May 2019, the Ministry of Culture and Tourism issued the Circular regarding Adjusting the Scope of Approval of Internet Culture Business Permit and Further Regulating Approval Matters to adjust the applicable scope of the Internet Culture Business Permit.
 Pursuant to the circular, the Ministry of Culture and Tourism will no longer be the authority supervising the online game industry and therefore the business scope of an Internet Culture Business Permit issued by it and its local counterparts will only cover internet cultural products including online music, online plays or programs, online performance, online works of art, online cartoon and exhibition and online matches, but exclude online games.
-Imported internet cultural products are subject to content review by the Ministry of Culture and Tourism before they are disseminated online, while domestic internet cultural products must be filed with the local branch of the Ministry of Culture within 30 days following the online dissemination.
+Imported internet cultural products must be filed with the local branch of the Ministry of Culture within 30 days following the online dissemination.
 Service providers are also required to conduct self-review of the content of internet cultural products before they are put on the internet or submitted to the Ministry of Culture for approvals or filings.
 Baidu Netcom was granted an Internet Culture Business Permit in April 2007, which was last renewed again in March 2023 and remains valid until April 2026.
 Some other entities in our group have also obtained an Internet Culture Business Permit.